EJ Dibbs SCEM Scholarship for Women

 Any undergraduate degree in the School of Computer, Data and Mathematical Sciences and the School of Engineering.

-- be Australian citizens or a refugee on a humanitarian visa
+- be Australian citizens, permanent residents, or permanent humanitarian visa holders

-- be a female student commencing study or currently enrolled full-time in any year of an undergraduate degree in the School of Computing, Engineering and Mathematics at Western Sydney University
+- be commencing study or currently enrolled full-time in any year of an undergraduate degree in the School of Computer, Data and Mathematical Sciences and the School of Engineering at Western Sydney University

-- have a minimum GPA of 5.0 for continuing students or an ATAR of 80 for new students.
+- have a minimum GPA of 5 for continuing students or an ATAR of 80 for new students

 Ms Elizabeth Dibbs